 It’s hard to believe two humble hexagons can serve as the foundation for a gorgeous cardigan pattern.
 Using some creative geometry, these patterns come together with minimal seaming and loads of fun.

-Following a hexagon cardigan pattern also allows you to try on the sweater as you go.
-This can be really helpful in adjusting the fit if you’re learning how to crochet a cardigan for the first time.
+One thing I love about hexagon cardigans is that they allow you to try on the sweater as you go.
+This can be really helpful in adjusting the fit if you’re crocheting a cardigan for the first time.

 Comfy Oversized Cardigan